Skip to Content

 • Always Confident

-• Know What they Stand for
+• Know What They Stand for

-18 Cool Cat Breeds
+18 Coolest Cat Breeds

 1. Siberian Cats

 As my cat Alexei is a Siberian, this cat breed had to be on the top of the list.
-Firstly, this breed is Russian – of course from Siberian, so that adds an element of cool.
+Firstly, this breed is Russian – of course from Siberia, so that adds an element of cool.

-Alexei absolutely knows what he stands for, is always confident and doesn’t try hard to impress anyone.
+Alexei absolutely knows what he stands for, is always confident, and doesn’t try hard to impress anyone.
 He is a little less independent as this is a very affectionate breed that prefers to be around people.

 grey cat with paw up